Anusha Rahman

-Anusha Rahman (Urdu: انوشہ رحمان; born 1 June 1968) is a Pakistani politician and former federal minister affiliated with the Pakistan Muslim League (N).
-She served as the Federal Minister for Information Technology and Telecommunication in the cabinet of Prime Minister Shahid Khaqan Abbasi from April to May 2018.
-Prior to this, she held the position of Minister of State for Information Technology and Telecommunication from June 2013 to July 2017 during the third ministry of Nawaz Sharif, and again from August 2017 to April 2018 under Abbasi’s administration.
-Rahman was a member of the National Assembly of Pakistan from 2008 to May 2018.
-In the 2024 Pakistani Senate election, she was elected to a seat reserved for women.
+Anusha Rahman (انوشہ رحمان, born June 1, 1968) is a Pakistani lawyer and politician who is affiliated with the Pakistan Muslim League (N).

 Early life and education

-Rahman was born on 1 June 1968 in Lahore, Punjab, Pakistan.
-In 1992, she graduated with an LL.B. and received an LL.M. from University College London, specializing in the law and economics of regulated industries, networks, and markets.
+Rahman was born on June 1, 1968 in Lahore, Pakistan.
+In 1992, she graduated with a Master of Laws from University College London, specializing in the law and economics of regulated industries and markets.

 Political career

-Anusha began her political career in 2006–2007 period, when she became senior vice president of the lawyers’ wing of the PML-N. She took part in the lawyers’ movement for the restoration of the judiciary following the Pakistani state of emergency in 2007.
-She was elected to the National Assembly of Pakistan for the first time in the 2008 Pakistani general election on a reserved seat for women.
-She served on the National Assembly Standing Committee on Law and Justice, and in 2009 was a member of the PML‑N steering committee for legal matters.
+Rahman began her political career in 2006, when she became senior vice president of the lawyers’ wing of the PML-N (Pakistani Muslim League).
+She took part in the Lawyers’ Movement, calling for the restoration of the judiciary following the Pakistani state of emergency in 2007.

-She was re‑elected to the National Assembly of Pakistan in the 2013 Pakistani general election on a reserved seat for women.
-In 2013, Rahman was appointed Minister of State for Information Technology and Telecommunication.
+She was elected to the National Assembly of Pakistan in the 2008 Pakistani general election on a reserved seat for women.
+She served on the National Assembly Standing Committee on Law and Justice and in 2009 was a member of the PML‑N steering committee for legal matters.
+Rahman was re‑elected to the National Assembly of Pakistan in the 2013 Pakistani general election on a reserved seat for women.
+In 2013, she was appointed Minister of State for Information Technology and Telecommunication.

-She left ministerial office in July 2017 when the federal cabinet was disbanded following the resignation of Prime Minister Nawaz Sharif after the Panama Papers case decision.
-After Shahid Khaqan Abbasi became prime minister in August 2017, she was inducted into the Abbasi ministry and again appointed Minister of State for Information Technology and Telecommunication.
+In July 2017, she left office when the federal cabinet was disbanded following the resignation of Prime Minister Nawaz Sharif after the Panama Papers case decision.
+After Shahid Khaqan Abbasi became prime minister in August 2017, she was inducted into the Abbasi ministry and was reappointed Minister of State for Information Technology and Telecommunication.

-In April 2018, she was promoted to the federal cabinet and appointed Federal Minister for Information Technology and Telecommunication in the cabinet of Prime Minister Shahid Khaqan Abbasi; upon the dissolution of the National Assembly at the end of its term on 31 May 2018, she left office.
+In April 2018, Rahman was appointed Federal Minister for Information Technology and Telecommunication in the cabinet of Prime Minister Shahid Khaqan Abbasi.
+Following the dissolution of the National Assembly at the end of its term on 31 May 2018, she left office.

-In the 2024 Pakistani Senate elections, Rahman, supported by the Pakistan Muslim League (N), won a women’s seat with 125 votes.
+In the 2024 Pakistani Senate elections, Rahman, supported by the Pakistan Muslim League (N), won a reserved women’s seat with 125 votes.